 Many outdoor photographers will tell you the golden hour is the only way to get great landscape photos.
 Golden hour is the hour after sunrise and before sunset and has the ideal lighting for outdoor shots.
 But planning your vacation for around 2 hours a day is difficult and restrictive.
 One way to minimize harsh mid-day shadows is bracket exposure: a setting where the camera will take three different photos in quick succession at three different exposures.
 Then Lightroom can blend the photos using the best elements from each which helps reduce an overexposed sky and harsh shadows.

-It’s not a perfect solution, but it will help improve your landscape photos when planning activities around golden hour are difficult or not possible.
+It’s not a perfect solution, but it can help improve your landscape photos when planning activities around golden hour are difficult or not possible.
 You may also find the images the camera thought were over or underexposed are actually better than the “properly” exposed image.

 The first three photos in the below series are the three original photos.
 The first is what the camera thought was the correct exposure and would be the only image I had if I hadn’t used bracket exposure.
 There are a lot of shadows on the face of the rock and in the background.
-The middle photo exposes the background and reduces the shadows on the face, but most of the face is overexposed, while the third photo is underexposed and dark.
+The second photo exposes the background and reduces the shadows on the face, but most of the face is overexposed, while the third photo is underexposed and dark.